playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 - [Closed captioning](https://en.wikipedia.org/wiki/Closed_captioning)
 - [Text-to-Speech](https://en.wikipedia.org/wiki/Speech_synthesis)
 - Vibration motors, for non-visual alerts
-- Buttons, for those with limited mobility ([one such workflow is demonstrated by this Apple ad](https://www.youtube.com/watch?v=XB4cjbYywqg))
+- Buttons, for those with limited mobility ([one such workflow is demonstrated by this Apple ad](https://archive.org/details/accessibility-feature-cc-us-20161018_1920x1080h))

-// TODO: Add unlisted link on my channel about the Apple ad "Sady", it's been removed from YouTube

 > How does accessibility pertain to React, Angular, and Vue?